asyncapi/generator/docs/generator_template.md

 ## 1. Create the client

-The following code is an example of a Python client using the paho-MQTT library:
+The following code is an example of a Python client using the Paho-MQTT library:

 ``` python
 # 1